awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/deleting-a-queue.md

 1. On the **Queues** page, in the **On\-demand queues** section, choose the name of the queue that you want to delete\.

 1. On the queue's page, choose the **Delete queue** button\.

+**Note**
+For information about deleting queues using the AWS CLI, see the [AWS CLI command reference](https://docs.aws.amazon.com/en_us/mediaconvert/latest/ug/deleting-a-queue.html) documentation\.